Why I Like to Tell Stories

 I can, however, identify some of the reasons why I stayed in the church, first to become a committed communicant and later to become a priest.

 On the one hand, there were the priests I knew, first Father Cole, who was indeed a good and kind man, and then Father John Crisp, who was both good, kind, and great, and quite simply the finest parish priest I have ever known.
-There were also laypeople, especially Ray Thompson, head server at St Mark’s, always genial and kind, yet setting us high standards for the liturgy and for life.
+He had some splendid curates: notably, Father Derek Price and Father Michael Farthing, both of whom were wonderfully supportive to us young people.
+There were also laypeople, especially Ray Thompson, head server at St Mark’s, always genial and kind, yet setting us high standards for liturgy and for life.
 I joined the servers and had a wonderful time as a teenager.
-These men served the church, and through them the church taught me the catholic faith.
+These men served the church, and none of them should be forgotten–certainly not by me!
+Through them the church taught me the catholic faith.

 On the other hand, there were books.
 And that, for me, above all meant stories: works of Christian imagination and sometimes of Christian fantasy.
 Writers from the past—Dante, Chaucer, and Shakespeare—provided me with much basic furniture, but there were also more recent figures who were important to me: Anthony Trollope, E. Nesbit, Charles Williams and Dorothy Sayers.
 And there were others still more recent whom in time I even got to see with my own eyes and hear with my own ears—C. S. Lewis, J. R. R. Tolkien and Neville Coghill.
 These storytellers in their different ways not only shaped the content of my faith but also coloured and polished it.
 From them I learned that orthodoxy was not only true but also beautiful; that goodness was not only right but also joyful; and that evil not merely bad but boring.
 From them I came to understand why Jesus is called not just ὁ ποιμὴν, the shepherd, but ὁ ποιμὴν ὁ καλός—the beautiful shepherd.
 Saul Bellow said that a writer is a reader moved to emulation, and that certainly resonates with me.
 Part of my answer to the question, “Why do I like to tell stories?” is that when I had read everything these writers had to offer, when I had watched every episode of “New Tricks”, I still wanted more: and there was apparently no way to that except, for better or ill, to try to do it myself!